am1089/Python-Exercises/README.md

 - **OddNumberList.py** takes an input list then outputs a list of odd numbers
 - **WordReverser.py** takes a string then reverses it
 - **PermutationMaker.py** outputs all permutations of any list
+- **Permutation.py** is another way of finding permutations of a list